noiseprotocol/noise_spec/noise.md

 Pre-messages are shown as message patterns prior to the delimiter "\-\-\-\-\-\-".
-During `Initialize()`, `MixHash()` is called on any pre-message public keys in the order they are listed (the initiator's public keys - if any - are processed first).
+During `Initialize()`, `MixHash()` is called on any pre-message public keys in the order they are listed.

 The following pattern describes a handshake where the initiator has pre-knowledge of the responder's static public key, and performs a DH with the